steveseguin/Companion-Ninja/README.md

 The API is likely to change over time, as this is still early days and user feedback with direct how things evolve.

-#### HTTP/GET API
+#### HTTP/GET API (/w SSL)

 The HTTP API uses GET-requests (not POST/PUT), and is structured in a way to be compatible with existing hotkey control software.

 `https://api.vdo.ninja/{apiID}/{action}/{target}/{value}`